 About the IFP Alumni Tracking Study

-The IFP Alumni Tracking Study explores the personal pathways and career trajectories of alumni of the Ford Foundation International Fellowships Program (IFP).
-Launched in 2013, the study is being carried out by the Research, Evaluation and Learning (REL) Team at the Institute of International Education (IIE).
-The study is unprecedented in its size and scope and will provide useful lessons for IIE and the field at large on how to carry out impact studies over an extended period, and how to design fellowships for maximum impact.
+The IFP Alumni Tracking Study explored the personal pathways and career trajectories of alumni of the Ford Foundation International Fellowships Program (IFP).
+Launched in 2013, the study was by the Research, Evaluation and Learning (REL) Team at the Institute of International Education (IIE).
+The study was unprecedented in its size and scope and provided useful lessons for IIE and the field at large on how to carry out impact studies over an extended period, and how to design fellowships for maximum impact.
 By studying the link between higher education and social justice, and the effect that higher education can have on marginalized populations and leadership, we are better able to understand the long-term impact of international higher education scholarship programs that seek to promote social change.

 Core Research Questions

 IFP’s theory of change guided the Tracking Study’s approach, hypothesizing that the fellowship opportunity supported participants in developing their roles as social justice leaders.
 The acquisition of knowledge and skills through higher education led, in turn, to social change beyond the individual sphere of influence.

 The research questions in the study’s methodology reflect the overall vision of IFP in linking higher education opportunity to social change:

 - What have been the long-term impacts of the IFP experience on its alumni?
 How has the program enabled alumni to contribute to long-term impacts at the organizational, community, and societal levels?